low122/Spotify-music-trend/README.md

 - Note!
 This dataset is taken from Kaggle by `NIDULA ELGIRIYEWITHANA`, top 1000 streamed Spotify songs on 2023.

-- This study analyzes the top 1000 streamed songs on Spotify to investigate whether the type of artist—solo (1), duo (2), or group (3) — affects streaming performance and whether any variables listed below will contribute to a song's success.
-Utilizing data from these top tracks, I categorize each song by streaming counts into ranks - top 10, top 100, and top 500 to determine trends across different artist types.
+- This study analyzes the top 1000 streamed songs on Spotify to investigate whether the type of artist—solo (1), duo (2), or group—affects (3) streaming performance and whether any variables listed below will contribute to a song's success.
+Utilizing data from these top tracks, I categorize each song by streaming counts into ranks - top 10, 50, 100, 250, 500, 650, 817 to determine trends across different artist types.
 I will answer three questions, which are evaluated from the main question.

 **Question:**
 -
 - `Main Question`: Artist impact: Analyze how artist involvement and attributes relate to a song's success.

-  1. How does the performance vary among solo artists, duos, and groups within the top 10, top 50, top 100, top 200 and top 500 ranked songs on Spotify?
+  1. How does the performance vary among solo artists, duos, and groups within the top 10, 50, 100, 250, 500, 650, 817 ranked songs on Spotify?

-  2. What song characteristics like key and bpm within the top 10, top 50, top 100, or top 500?
+  2. What song characteristics like key and bpm within the top 10, 50, 100, 250, 500, 650, 817?

-  3. Does the release date of a song correlate with its streaming success?

 **Results**
+-

+**Question 1**
+- Based on the analysis, despite duos (2 artists_count) having a significant proportion in the Top 10, but solo (1 artists_count) streams surpassing duo streams by 15%.
+Moreover, solo artists consistently achieve higher total streams within the ranked.
+This indicates a stronger performance impact from solo artists within the top-ranked songs on Spotify.

+**Key Findings**
 -
 **Question 1**
 - Based on the analysis, despite duos (2 artists_count) having a significant proportion in the Top 10, but solo (1 artists_count) streams surpassing duo streams by 15%.
 Moreover, solo artists consistently achieve higher total streams within the ranked.
 This indicates a stronger performance impact from solo artists within the top-ranked songs on Spotify.